 If you feel you have been overcharged for sales tax in Arizona, you can get information about filing a complaint about tax fraud.

 The Arizona Department of Insurance can assist if you believe you are a victim of insurance fraud.
 You should provide as many details as possible, including the suspect's name, date of birth, Social Security number, insurance company, type of claim, and any other pertinent details.

-Internet and Telemarketing Fraud in Arizona
+Internet and Telemarketing Fraud

 While the Federal Trade Commission does not resolve individual consumer problems, your complaint helps them investigate fraud, and can lead to law enforcement action.
-The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database available to hundreds of civil and criminal law enforcement agencies worldwide.
+The FTC enters internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database available to hundreds of civil and criminal law enforcement agencies worldwide.

-Investment and Securities Fraud in Arizona
+Investment and Securities Fraud

-The Arizona Corporation Commission oversees people that engage in the offer and sale of securities and investments, and advice for which they charge a fee to the public.
+The Arizona Corporation Commission oversees people who engage in the offer and sale of securities and investments, and advice for which they charge a fee to the public.
 If you have a complaint, you may provide it to them and they will review it.

 The Better Business Bureau handles complaints involving marketplace activities, meaning misleading advertising, improper selling practices, non-delivery of goods or services, misrepresentation, un-honored guarantees or warranty, unsatisfactory service, credit/billing problems, contracts not fulfilled, etc.